 Stepparenting is honorable, yet demanding.
 More so with young children, since they build emotional attachments fast, while older kids take longer adjusting.

-According to the American Psychological Association, the ideal time for a parent with young children to remarry is:
+According to the American Psychological Association, the ideal time for a parent with young children to remarry is before their child turns 10 or after their child reaches 15 years old.

 3. Have you fallen for the wrong type?